daepan/Murpan_Diary/Resource/SSD/Compiler/Compiler의 기초.md

 ### Context-Free Grammars
 - A context-free grammar is a formalism for defining languages.
 - Can define the context-free languages, a strict superset of the the regular languages.
+외울 것
+context-free grammer
 ### Derivations
 - This sequence of steps is called a derivations
 ### Leftmost derivations
 - A leftmost derivation is a derivation in which exch step expands the leftmost nonterminal
 - A rightmost derivation is a derivation in which each step expands the rightmost nonterminal

 ### Parse Trees
-- A parse tree is a tree encoding the steps in a derivation
+- A parse tree is a tree encoding the steps in a derivation 외울 것 derivation
 ### The Goal of Parsing
-- Goal of syntax analysis: Recover the structure dexcribed by a series of tokens
+- Goal of syntax analysis: Recover the structure described by a series of tokens 외울 것 structure
 ### Ambiguity
-- A CFG is said to be **ambiguous** if there is at least one string with two or more parse trees
+- A CFG is said to be **ambiguous** if there is at least one string with two or more parse trees 외울 것 ambiguous
 ### Resolving Ambiguity
-- If a grammar can be made unambiguous at all, it is usually made unambiguous through **layering**
+- If a grammar can be made unambiguous at all, it is usually made unambiguous through **layering** 외울 것 layering
 ### Abstract Syntax Trees
 - A parse tree is a **concrete syntax tree**; it shows exactly how the text was derived
-- A more useful structure is an **abstract syntax tree**, which retains only the essential structure of the input
+- A more useful structure is an **abstract syntax tree**, which retains only the essential structure of the input 외울 것 abstract
 ## Semantic Analysis

 ## IR Generation